 The children are walking in the creek and the water is up to their chests.
-I haven’t seen them for at least five hours.
+It’s been at least five hours since I last saw them.
 The eldest, who is ten years old, is wearing a backpack that is partially submerged.
 They are sunburnt and their faces are dirty.
 They could have drowned or been bitten by one of the many tiger snakes that live along the creek.
 But, just like last week, they’re unharmed.
 Instead, they’re ambling up the path, soaked, smiling, faces full of color.

 Not long before we returned to the city my sons and their young cousins got it into their heads to go and explore the abandoned farm house, high on a hill, about 2km away.
 Beyond a few words of “be careful” and “look after the little ones”, no more was said.
 I wouldn't be surprised if we were breaking some law or other in letting them roam.

 They packed snacks and set off walking down the road at mid-morning.
 There were five of them, ranging from five to eleven years old.
 We’d never been to the abandoned farmhouse.
 We didn’t know what they’d find.
 But like any parents, we could well imagine: broken windows, dead animals, chemicals, collapsing roof, serial killer.

 The two older boys returned about lunchtime, reported that the others were fine, and that although the door had been locked, they’d successfully broken in through a window.
 By three in the afternoon we’d heard nothing of the two little girls and my nine-year-old son.